 Here are a few key items to examine under the microscope during your bookkeeping check-up.

 One of the best reports you can run at the end of any quarter is a year-over-year (YOY) comparison.
 If you haven’t done this before, now is an excellent time to start.
-Given the findings of the small business survey mentioned earlier, you may see some significant discrepancies that stick out.
-And you have half a year left to pivot and recoup.
-If Q2 2019 is on par with Q2 2020, great!
-However, if you notice a drop in figures from this year compared to last that are not COVID-19 related, then now is the time to analyze and identify the underlying issue to get your business back on track.
-Even if you see some impressive growth YoY, defining the cause for your spike in numbers now may help you improve even more during the next two quarters of the year.
+In doing so, you may see some significant discrepancies that stick out.
+If you notice a drop in figures from this year compared to last year, then now is the time to analyze and identify the underlying issue to get your business back on track.
+Even if you see some impressive growth, defining the cause for your spike in numbers now may help you improve even more during the next two quarters of the year.

 Profit and Loss